rowanam/magnolia-airport/README.md

 - Code was added to allow the user to return to the main menu if they don't want to book any of the available flights.

+### Uncaught IndexError in book ticket

+When multiple flights to a destination were found and the user was asked to enter the number of the flight to be booked, a ValueError exception was handled (e.g. user enters a word instead of a number), but if the user entered a number other than the ones presented, the program threw an uncaught IndexError (for a value outside the list range).
+The bug was fixed by adding another exception handling for the IndexError.

 ### Unfixed Bugs

 No unfixed bugs were found in the project.